kessotolo/ConversationalCommerce/docs/ONBOARDING_GUIDE.md

 Our conversational engine is trained on real African chat data, supports local dialects, and is always improving to make commerce feel as natural and trustworthy as chatting with a friend or local vendor.

+## 🌟 Phase 2 Feature Overview (COMPLETED)

+Phase 2 focuses on core buyer and seller account features.
+As a new developer, here's what you need to know about the recently completed components:

+### Buyer Features

+#### Profile Management

+The `BuyerProfile` component (`/frontend/src/components/buyer/BuyerProfile.tsx`) serves as the container for all profile-related features, including:

+- **Profile Editing**: The `ProfileEditForm` component allows users to update their name, email, phone, and password.
+Secure password management is implemented with validation.
+- **Address Book**: The `AddressList` and `AddressForm` components provide full CRUD functionality for managing shipping and billing addresses.
+- **Payment Methods**: Saved payment methods management is available through `PaymentMethodManagement`.
+- **Notification Preferences**: `NotificationPreferencesForm` lets users manage their communication preferences across different channels.

+API interactions are handled by dedicated service files:
+- `userService.ts`: Profile management and security settings
+- `addressService.ts`: Address book CRUD operations
+- `paymentService.ts`: Payment method management

+#### Order Management

+Buyers can manage their orders through these components:

+- **Order List**: `OrderList` provides filterable order history with status tabs and sorting
+- **Order Detail**: `OrderDetail` shows comprehensive order information including items, tracking, and status
+- **Order Return**: `OrderReturn` handles the return process with item selection

+All order-related API calls are centralized in `orderService.ts`.

+### Seller Features

+#### Team Management

+Sellers can manage their team through:

+- **TeamManagement**: Container component with tabs for team members and invitations
+- **TeamMemberList**: Shows current team members with role management
+- **TeamInviteList**: Displays pending invitations
+- **TeamInviteForm**: Form for sending new invitations via email or phone

+#### Admin Review Dashboard

+Admins can review seller onboarding requests with:

+- **SellerOnboardingAdminDashboard**: Main container for all verification workflows
+- **SellerVerificationStats**: Dashboard metrics for verification statuses
+- **SellerVerificationList**: Filterable list of verification requests
+- **SellerVerificationDetail**: Detailed review interface with approve/reject actions

+Multi-channel notifications for status changes are implemented through `notificationService.ts`.

 ## WhatsApp NLP Cart Management ✅ VERIFIED

 We've successfully implemented multi-tenant WhatsApp NLP cart management that meets our core requirements: